Ferdie earned his BSN in 2016 from Lyceum of the Philippines University and is working as an RN in the emergency department of SPCDH.

 - A gastrointestinal disease, obstruction, or illness.

-- Irritable bowel syndrome (IBS, or spastic colon), a disease caused by abdominal pain or cramps and changes in intestinal function.
+- Irritable bowel syndrome (IBS, or spastic colon) is a disease caused by abdominal pain or cramps and changes in intestinal function.

 - Conditions such as Coeliac disease (which has the side effect of lactose intolerance) wherein the digestive tract isn't able to break down food and absorb some food components.